dyonc/global-nav/README.md

 This will trigger the `prepublishonly` script which will ensure requisite artefacts are built before publishing.

-Code licensed LGPLv3 by Dyonic Ltd.
+Code licensed LGPLv3 by Dyonic LTD.

 With ♥ from Dyonic